Summer Reading 2025 is here!

 Summer Reading Adventures Await You and the Whole Family at Southeast Oklahoma Library System.
 Your local library is the place to be this summer!
-You will see activities, books, and programs that center around the 2024 Summer Reading theme, Adventure Begins at Your Library.
+You will see activities, books, and programs that center around the 2025 Summer Reading theme, Color Our World.

 Summer Reading Prevents the Summer Slide